ipavlic/peak/README.md

 Peak brings compile-time generics to Apex without runtime overhead:

 - **Write once, use everywhere**: Create a generic like `Queue<T>` and use it with any type
-- **Type safety**: Generated classes are strongly typed—no casting, no runtime errors
+- **Type safety**: Generated classes are strongly typed — no casting, no runtime errors
 - **Zero runtime cost**: All generics resolve at compile time to concrete classes
-- **Future-proof**: Minimal syntax transformation means compatibility with all Apex versions
+- **Future-proof**: Minimal syntax transformation means compatibility with upcoming Apex versions
 - **Nested generics**: Support for complex types like `Queue<List<Integer>>`

 ## Quick Start